 LEIGH AVENUE SENIOR APARTMENTS

 Leigh Avenue Senior Apartments is transit-oriented infill project located at 1030 Leigh Avenue, where Leigh Avenue and Southeast Expressway intersect.
-First Community Housing is planning to build 64 units of affordable senior apartments over 7,000+ square feet of commercial space.
+First Community Housing is currently building 64 units of affordable senior apartments over 7,000+ square feet of commercial space.
 All units are reserved for chronically homeless seniors, including some units reserved for seniors requiring in-home supportive services.
 There will be one two-bedroom manager’s unit.

 The project will be four stories, with a first floor concrete podium and 3 stories of wood frame construction above.
 Parking and commercial space will be located at the ground level and residential units will be located on the upper floors.
 All of the units will have private balconies and are served by elevators.
 Common areas will include the Property Manager, Social Service Coordinator, and Case Manager’s offices, centralized laundry facility, multiple community rooms and lounge areas, a large outdoor community courtyard at the podium level, community gardens and living roof, and computer lab.

 As with other FCH new construction projects, the building will be designed to achieve LEED Platinum designation.
 In addition, Leigh Ave.
 Senior Apartments will be a pilot project for the Healthy Building Network’s HomeFree Initiative, whose goal is to improve the health of residents in affordable housing through the use of less toxic building materials.
 The project is located within 1,550 feet of a light rail station and all households will receive a free, annual Eco Pass providing free bus and light rail throughout Santa Clara County.

 Similar to FCH’s Gish Apartments, where FCH partnered with a commercial development partner, the commercial space will be subdivided and sold as a condominium.
 Potential uses for the space include dental or medical offices.